WRAPUP 1-Tennis-Highlights of French Open 15th day

-PARIS, June 11 Rafael Nadal claimed a record-extending 10th French Open title with a comfortable 6-2 6-3 6-1 victory over Swiss Stan Wawrinka on Sunday.
+PARIS, June 11 (Reuters) - Rafael Nadal claimed a record-extending 10th French Open title with a comfortable 6-2 6-3 6-1 victory over Swiss Stan Wawrinka on Sunday.

 The 31-year-old Spaniard, who won his 15th grand slam title, broke Wawrinka's serve six times and recorded 27 winners in a two-hour long final.